-In response to a 2001 workshop to evaluate the potential habitat impacts of fishing gears used in the Northeast region, the MAFMC concluded in Amendment 13 that there may be some adverse effects of clam dredging on EFH but concurred with the workshop panel that the effects are short-term and minimal because the fisheries operate in a relatively small area compared to the area impacted by scallop dredges or bottom trawls and primarily operate in high energy sand habitats (Northeast Region Essential Fish Habitat Steering Committee 2002).
-In 2000, the overall area impacted by the clam fisheries was approximately 100 square nautical miles (343 km), a relatively small area compared to the large area of high energy sand on the continental shelf (Northeast Region Essential Fish Habitat Steering Committee 2002).
-However, since Amendment 13 was implemented in 2003, fishing for Surfclam and Ocean Quahog may be expanding and shifting into areas beyond traditional fishing grounds and can be attributed to both the opening of previously closed areas (see Management of Commonly Encountered Habitats section below) as well as to species distribution shifts in response to climate change (Timbs et al. 2019, Powell et al. 2017).
+In response to a 2001 workshop to evaluate the potential habitat impacts of fishing gears used in the Northeast region, the MAFMC concluded in Amendment 13 that there may be some adverse effects of clam dredging on EFH, but concurred with the workshop panel that the effects are short-term and minimal because the fisheries occurs in a relatively small area (compared to the area impacted by scallop dredges or bottom trawls) and primarily in high energy sand habitats (Northeast Region Essential Fish Habitat Steering Committee 2002).
+In 2000, the overall area impacted by the clam fisheries was approximately 100 square nautical miles or 343 km, compared to the large area of high energy sand on the continental shelf (Northeast Region Essential Fish Habitat Steering Committee 2002).